 LaRue Woodworking does offer this as a service to the public.
-We currently only have a "off-road" log trailer, so you will have to find a way to get the logs to our facility.
-Once here we measure, sort and list all the lumber/slabs you would like out of your logs.
+We currently only have a "off-road" log trailer, so you will be responsible for getting the logs to our facility.
+Once here, we measure, sort, and list all the lumber/slabs you would like out of your logs.
 The LaRue family first started sawing logs back in the 1770's with an undershot water wheel driven upright saw.
-In the early 1970's Nelson and Albert LaRue built a portable circle sawmill using Belsaw parts mounted on a Diamond T frame.
-Currently we own a LT70 Super hydraulic Wood-Mizer sawmill set up as a stationary sawmill capable of sawing up to 36" diameter x 20' long log with a max. of 26" cut.
-We also own a portable Lucas dedicated "Slabber" mill with capabilities of sawing up to 76" diameter X 20' long logs.
+In the early 1970's, Nelson and Albert LaRue built a portable circle sawmill using Belsaw parts mounted on a Diamond T frame.
+Currently, we own a LT70 Super hydraulic Wood-Mizer sawmill.
+This is set up as a stationary sawmill capable of sawing up to 36" diameter x 20' long log with a max. of 26" cut.
+We also own a portable Lucas dedicated "Slabber" mill.
+Which has capabilities of sawing up to 76" diameter X 20' long logs.